-Moving beyond pathogen spread, there are relatively few explorations of how other social contagions (e.g. behaviour spread) manifest across systems.
-Because other contagions often exhibit complex (e.g. non-dyadic) contagion behaviour that can differ from how pathogens spread (Firth 2020), with implications for animal social system evolution

-(Evans et al. 2020), comparative network analyses represent an opportunity to explore the consequences of different social systems for pathogen and behaviour spread, as well as to link this to species traits.
-For example, (Evans et al. 2021) showed that only modular networks with small sub-groups favoured the spread of conformist behavioural contagions over pathogen spread.
-A nice example of how this could be applied to multi-network comparisons is provided by (Beck et al. 2023), who compared different social contagions across multiple great tit Parus major social networks, providing insight into how individual network position linked to the order of behaviour acquisition.
-Extending these types of study could generalise their insights across diverse taxa, and link outcomes to species-level traits.
+Moving beyond pathogen spread, there are few explorations of how other social 567 568 contagions (e.g. behaviour spread) manifest across systems.
+Because other contagions are often complex (e.g. non-dyadic), their spread can differ from that of pathogens (Firth 2020), 569 570 with implications for social system evolution (Evans et al. 2020).
+For example, (Evans et al. 571 2021) showed that only modular networks with small sub-groups favoured conformist 572 behavioural contagions over pathogen spread.
+Comparative network analyses represent an 573 opportunity to explore the consequences of different social systems for pathogen and behaviour spread, as well as to link this to species traits.
+A nice example of how this could 574 be applied to multi-network comparisons is provided by (Beck et al. 2023), who compared 575 576 different social contagions across multiple great tit Parus major social networks, showing how individual network position linked to the order of behaviour acquisition.
+Extending these 577 578 types of study to multispecies comparisons could help generalise across diverse taxa.

 Health and immunity: Applications of comparative network analyses in disease ecology could also include better quantifying cross-species social drivers of health and immunity.
 While the consequences of network structure for outbreak dynamics are relatively well understood (theoretically at least), an individual's social interactions can also influence their stress physiology (MacLeod et al. 2023) and health (Snyder-Mackler et al. 2020).

-Consequently, comparative network analyses can help examine the importance of social network structure for the manifestation of individual and population-level disease (or health) itself.
-To provide a specific example, because mechanisms of immunity are expected to evolve in response to infection (Graham et al. 2011), species- and population-level differences in social network structure should manifest in realised differences in immunity across species via their effects on infection prevalence.
-Comparative network analyses offer an ideal way to test these predicted relationships that moves beyond coarse measures of sociality like group size (Côté & Poulin 1995; Patterson & Ruckstuhl 2013).
-Future work could integrate individual-level social network position with group or population-level social network structure and explicitly incorporate physiological markers of health or immunity.
-It should be noted that comparative studies of immunity are also difficult to perform across species due to issues such as the variable sensitivity of the available eco-immunological tools (Boughton et al. 2011), but nevertheless even coarse and generalisable measures like white blood cell count (Cooper et al. 2012) may prove informative when integrated with comparative social network analyses.
+Consequently, comparative network analyses could examine the importance of social 585 network structure for the manifestation of individual and population-level disease (or health) 586 587 itself.
+To provide a specific example, because mechanisms of immunity are expected to 588 evolve in response to infection (Graham et al. 2011), species- and population-level 589 differences in social network structure should manifest in realised differences in immunity across species via their effects on infection prevalence.
+Comparative network analyses offer 590 an ideal way to test these predicted relationships that moves beyond coarse measures of 591 592 sociality like group size (Côté & Poulin 1995; Patterson & Ruckstuhl 2013).
+Future work 593 could integrate individual-level social network position with group- or population-level network 594 structure and explicitly incorporate physiological markers of health or immunity.
+It should be 595 noted that comparative studies of immunity are also difficult due to issues such as the 596 variable sensitivity of the available eco-immunological tools (Boughton et al. 2011), but 597 nevertheless even coarse and generalisable measures may prove informative when 598 integrated with social networks.